sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-06-09-dotnet-performance-counters.md

 #### Rate of IL processing by JIT (IL Bytes JITted / sec) :
 Shows rate of IL code compilation by JIT.

-Note : This rate represents JIT compilation rate between two collected samples not average of all.
+**Note** : This rate represents JIT compilation rate between two collected samples not average of all.
 This is an important measurement for performance.,spatially for application running server capacity.

 #### Number of Methods processed by JIT(Methods JITted) :
 Shows total number of Methods JIT compiled since the application started.

-Note: It excludes, per-compiled methods.
+**Note**: It excludes, per-compiled methods.

 #### Standard JIT Failures :
 It shows JIT compilation failures peak number of methods since the application started.
 MSIL verification, JIT internal error, Resource or Dependency Errors etc will also be included in count.
 This is another important counter for performance monitoring.